-If you’ve seen coverage of the previous Wekfest L.A. shows, including ours, you would notice the spectacular backdrop of the waterfront park at the Queen Mary.
-This year however, the event took place indoors in the South Hall of The Los Angeles Convention Center.
+If you’ve seen coverage of the previous Wekfest L.A. shows, including ours from Wekfest 2017, you would notice the spectacular backdrop of the waterfront park at the Queen Mary.
+This year, however, the event took place indoors in the South Hall of The Los Angeles Convention Center.
 Considering the scorching summer we’ve been experiencing in Southern California, I’m sure this was a relief for exhibitors and spectators to enjoy the show indoors.

-Our good friends Dominic (@dnicle) and Ryan (@rywire_motorsport_electronics) displayed their one of a kind builds and was part of Wekfest’s Honorary Builds Feature.
+Our good friends Dominic (@dnicle) and Ryan (@rywire_motorsport_electronics) displayed their one-of-a-kind builds and were part of Wekfest’s Honorary Builds Feature.
 They have exceptional taste and are definitely key influencers in the industry.
 We are honored to have them involved in our Evo X build as well.

 Overall it was an amazing show.
 We got to catch up with some good friends and chat with some of our supporters.
 The end of the show is always a time to look forward to if you enter your car for judging.
 As the crowd gathered around the Wekfest booth, which was not too far from our booth, the anticipation grew as the winners of each category were announced.
 Considering this show had many heavy hitters, the judging process must have been a challenge.
 In the end, we took home Best Vendor Display Car and Sergio’s Evo IX (CSF Booth Car) got Best Mitsubishi.
 It’s quite satisfying taking home some hardware especially a Wekfest award!